-- > Purchasing policies shall be developed and implemented to give preference to: - Selection of materials and resources with less packaging, including encouraging bulk purchasing of materials; - Purchasing potentially reusable or recyclable materials where possible, and preferably materials derived from renewable sources and produced with a low embodied energy content; - Purchasing materials or resources that not only generate less waste, but generate less harmful wastes (eg. purchasing of biodegradable, low phosphorous cleaning products); - Procurement shall be managed to ensure that only the minimum amount of materials required are purchased and delivered to the Island, including effectively tracking material ordering, delivery, placement and use of materials to ensure all available materials are utilised prior to ordering additional materials. - > Preference will be given to the use of electronic marketing and other information materials to reduce the amount of paper waste generated. - > Regular training shall be provided to staff to ensure they are aware of the environmental risks and costs associated with inappropriate waste management, and understand the opportunities to reduce waste generation through their specific tasks. - > Regular awareness programs shall be provided to visitors to educate them on correct recycling procedures and the impacts of inappropriate waste management on the environment, including impacts on native flora and fauna of the Great Barrier Reef. - > All plant and equipment shall be regularly maintained and operated efficiently to reduce excess generation of waste. - > Water efficient fixtures and fittings shall be installed throughout the resort to reduce the volume of wastewater generated. - > Sufficient solar panels shall be installed to generate electricity for the resort and ancillary activities, with excess energy stored for reuse on the Island. - > Adequate area shall be provided within the facilities maintenance compound to enable the separation and storage of different waste streams for efficient recycling and reuse. - > Where available, suppliers providing container return programs will be utilised. - > Easily identifiable and conveniently located collection bins for recycled materials will be provided throughout the resort, including use of colour-coding and labels to assist visitors and staff in utilising the correct bin.
+- Procurement shall be managed to ensure that only the minimum amount of materials required is purchased and delivered to the island, including effectively tracking material ordering, delivery, placement and use of materials to ensure all available materials are utilised prior to ordering additional materials; - Regular training shall be provided to staff to ensure they are aware of the environmental risks and costs associated with inappropriate waste management, and understand the opportunities to reduce waste generation through their specific tasks; - Regular awareness programs shall be provided to visitors to educate them on correct recycling procedures and the impacts of inappropriate waste management on the environment, including impacts on native flora and fauna of the Great Barrier Reef; - Water efficient fixtures and fittings shall be installed throughout the resort to reduce the volume of wastewater generated;

+- An adequate area shall be provided within the facilities maintenance compound to enable the separation and storage of different waste streams for efficient recycling and reuse; - Easily identifiable and conveniently located collection bins for recycled materials will be provided throughout the resort, including use of colour-coding and labels to assist visitors and staff in utilising the correct bin.
 For example, each hotel room / villa shall be provided with separate bins for general waste and mixed recyclables.
 Separate wheelie bins for general waste and recyclable materials shall be provided in convenient locations throughout tourist and commercial areas of the resort.
-Information will be provided to visitors on correct recycling procedures to encourage separation of recyclables at the source. - > Food waste generated within hotel rooms / villas will be managed via the general waste stream due to the small quantities involved and the difficulties involved in separation at this source; - > Composting facilities will be established on the Island to process green wastes; - > Green waste from maintenance of the golf course and landscaped areas associated with the resort, including grass clippings, prunings, etc shall be collected and processed for reuse in landscaping.
-Processing may be limited to grinding or chipping of branches to produce mulch cover material, while green wastes containing leaves and grass clippings etc will be used as feedstock into composting activities. - > Biosolids from the sewage treatment plant on the Island will be stabilised and processed to reduce levels of pathogens, etc prior to being added to compost feedstock and compost will reused as soil conditioner on the golf course and other landscaped areas; - > Wastewater shall be treated at the on-site sewerage treatment plant to an appropriate standard that will enable use of recycled water for toilet flushing, and irrigation of the golf course and other landscaped areas on the Island. - > An annual waste audit shall be undertaken to audit progress towards waste reduction, recycling and reuse objectives, and to enable identification of new opportunities for improved waste management.
+Information will be provided to visitors on correct recycling procedures to encourage separation of recyclables at the source; - Commercial food preparation areas within the resort will be provided with separate bins for the collection of food waste, which will be composted for use as a soil conditioner in landscaping areas around the resort.
+Food waste generated within hotel rooms / villas will be managed via the general waste stream due to the small quantities involved and the difficulties involved in separation at this source; - Composting facilities will be established on the island to process green waste; - Green waste from maintenance of the golf course and landscaped areas associated with the resort, including grass clippings, prunings, etc shall be collected and processed for reuse in landscaping.
+Processing may be limited to grinding or chipping of branches to produce mulch cover material, while green wastes containing leaves and grass clippings, etc will be used as feedstock into composting activities; - Biosolids from the sewage treatment plant on the island will be stabilised and processed to reduce levels of pathogens, etc prior to being added to compost feedstock and compost will reused as soil conditioner on the golf course and other landscaped areas; - Wastewater shall be treated at the on-site sewage treatment plant to an appropriate standard that will enable use of recycled water for toilet flushing, and irrigation of the golf course and other landscaped areas on the island; and - An annual waste audit shall be undertaken to audit progress towards waste reduction, recycling and reuse objectives, and to enable identification of new opportunities for improved waste management.

-6.2.2 Waste Collection
+22.9.2 Waste Collection

-6.2.2.1 General Waste and Recyclables
+22.9.2.1 General Waste and Recyclables